No. 13 Oregon Ducks host No. 17 Purdue Boilermakers - WTOP News

 Eugene, Oregon; Saturday, 3 p.m.
 EST

-Oregon averages 79.4 points, 11.5 more per game than the 67.9 Purdue allows.
-Purdue averages 8.7 made 3-pointers per game this season, 0.9 more makes per game than Oregon allows.

-The Ducks and Boilermakers meet Saturday for the first time in Big Ten play this season.

-TOP PERFORMERS: Bittle is averaging 13.7 points, 7.8 rebounds and 1.8 blocks for the Ducks.
+TOP PERFORMERS: Nathan Bittle is averaging 13.7 points, 7.8 rebounds and 1.8 blocks for the Ducks.

-Trey Kaufman-Renn is scoring 17.6 points per game and averaging 6.2 rebounds for the Boilermakers.
+Trey Kaufman-Renn is shooting 61.2% and averaging 17.6 points for the Boilermakers.

 LAST 10 GAMES: Ducks: 8-2, averaging 78.1 points, 31.7 rebounds, 14.3 assists, 6.8 steals and 3.2 blocks per game while shooting 47.0% from the field.
 Their opponents have averaged 72.5 points per game.